Miami Illegal Search and Seizure

 Unjust search and seizure claims may not derail an investigation entirely, but there are consequences for ignoring the Fourth Amendment.

 Under the Exclusionary Rule, any evidence seized due to an unlawful search cannot be used in court.
 Essentially this means that evidence obtained through illegal or unjust means is inadmissible and cannot be used to convict the accused.
 This rule does not lead to case dismissal, but if the only evidence in the case was from an illegal search, then there is a chance that the judge may dismiss it on those grounds.

 Fruit from a poisonous tree is usually inedible, and the same concept applies to evidence derived from initial evidence illegally obtained.
 So, if an investigator produces evidence of a crime that is the basis for the prosecution’s case but was obtained unlawfully, then any additional evidence would be inadmissible in court.

 Protect Your Future

 If you believe you have been a victim of an illegal search or seizure, you should contact our attorney immediately.
 The Hoffman Firm has over two decades of experience with complicated illegal search and seizure cases.
-Our firm works tirelessly to investigate the case and hold investigators responsible for violating your rights.
+Our Miami criminal defense attorney works tirelessly to investigate the case and hold investigators responsible for violating your rights.

 Schedule your free initial consultation with our Miami illegal search and seizure attorney today.